Joseph D. Sayers: Public service

 Sayers entered political service in 1873, when he became a state senator in the 13th Texas Legislature.
 In his term, he helped reverse most of the legislation that had been passed under the Radical Republicans.
 After his term ended in 1875, Sayers spent three years as chairman of the Texas State Democratic Executive Committee.
 He presided over the state Democratic convention in both 1876 and 1878.
 At the 1878 convention he was nominated to be lieutenant governor under Oran M. Roberts and later won the election.
 Sayers and Roberts differed on one key point; Sayers believed that public lands should be saved for homesteaders and schools, not sold cheaply to speculators, as Roberts advocated.

-In 1884, Sayers was elected to U.S. Congress, where he served until 1898.
-That year, he ran for governor, winning the election and taking office in early 1899.
+Congress

+Sayers was first elected to the 49th Congress as a representative of Texas's 10th congressional district in 1884.
+In his first election, he received 9,270 votes over his competitor, John B. Rector, who ran as an Independent.
+He was re-elected in 1886, 1888, 1890, 1892, 1894, and 1896.
+In 1888, in the election to the 51st Congress, Sayers won against the Republican nominee for the district, the popular civic leader Augustus Belknap of San Antonio.
+He served in Congress until 1898, when he ran for governor.

+Campaign for governor

+Lafayette L. Foster was the Chairman of the Sayers Central Campaign Committee.
+In the summer of 1898, Foster was appointed as the President of the Agricultural and Mechanical College of Texas by the Board of Directors of the college.
+He was succeeded as chairman by Edward M. House.
+Sayers was supported by House in his campaign against Martin McNulty Crane in the Democratic party primary.
+Sayers won the gubernatorial election against Barnett Gibbs, the Populist party candidate, and took office in early 1899.

+Governor

 During his term in office, labor unions were exempted from antitrust laws, and blacklists were outlawed.
 His term saw increased spending on education, prisons, and social service institutions and outlawed railroad rebates.
 He also spearheaded legislation that authorized the creation of school districts.

 Sayers's term was notable for the number of disasters that the state faced.
 The Brazos River flooded in 1899, and the following year the Galveston Hurricane of 1900 caused great devastation.
 Other parts of the state suffered from a severe drought, and boll weevils caused widespread cotton destruction.
 Millions of dollars in assistance came to the state, and Sayers administered the distribution of the funds "honestly and fairly."
+He was the last Confederate soldier to hold the office.